BlankParenthesis/pxls-rs/README.md

 Notable other issues:
-- ~~Startup could be way too slow currently (boards are reconstructed from database placements).~~ *Reconstruction cost can be mitigated with board sectors/chunking.*
 - Some things require cleanup.
-- There's probably a bunch of internal caching to do.
 - There's probably a bunch of external HTTP caching info that should be revealed.
 - Basically anything that's a TODO needs work.